Chinese Communist Party: Xi Jinping and the new era

 Since taking power of the general secretary in 2012, Xi Jinping has initiated a wide-reaching anti-corruption campaign, while centralizing powers in the office of CCP general secretary at the expense of the collective leadership of prior decades.
 Commentators have described the campaign as a defining part of Xi's general secretaryship as well as "the principal reason why he has been able to consolidate his power so quickly and effectively."
 Xi's leadership has also overseen an increase in the Party's role in China.
-Xi has added his ideology, named after himself, into the CCP constitution in 2017.
 Since 2014, the CCP has led efforts in Xinjiang that involve the detention of more than 1 million Uyghurs and other ethnic minorities in internment camps, as well as persecution that some characterized as a genocide or crimes against humanity.

+Xi has added his ideology, named after himself, into the CCP constitution in 2017.
+The National Congress of the CCP declared that China and the CCP entered a "new era of socialism with Chinese characteristics" in 2012.
 Celebrations of the 100th anniversary of the CCP's founding, one of the Two Centenaries, took place on 1 July 2021.
 In the sixth plenary session of the 19th Central Committee in November 2021, the CCP adopted a resolution on the Party's history, which for the first time credited Xi as being the "main innovator" of Xi Jinping Thought while also declaring Xi's leadership as being "the key to the great rejuvenation of the Chinese nation".
 In comparison with the other historical resolutions, Xi's one did not herald a major change in how the CCP evaluated its history.
 After the 20th National Congress of the Chinese Communist Party held in 2022, Xi Jinping was re-elected as the CCP general secretary for a third term, that made Xi the first CCP leader since Mao Zedong to be chosen for a third term.